-Below is an overview of licorice, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
+Below is an overview of licorice, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of licorice.

 Organs/Systems: Lungs, Balance Blood, Support Immunity and Builds Strength

-Also Known As: Grandfather of Herbs, Great Adjunct and Great Detoxifier
+Also Known As: Grandfather of Herbs, Great Adjunct, Great Detoxifier, Sweet Grass

 Meridians: All 12 meridians (one of the few herbs that has this attribute); especially Spleen, Stomach, Lung, Kidney and Heart

 Key Actions: Tonifies Qi, Tonifies the Spleen, Clears Heat,Relieves Toxicity, Moistens the Lungs, Stops cough for either hot or cold syndromes.
 Licorice enters all twelve meridians, it is often used as a guide herb to assist the flow of Qi throughout the body.